DK Havenergi

 Politik

 - It is shocking that private companies that provide billions in investments and take enormous risks have been misled by the state.
-The scheme has been known for almost 25 years, and only now is it being disapproved, he says.
+The scheme has been known for almost 25 years, and only now is it being rejected, he says.

-Process should be able to continue
+The process should be able to continue

 Text, graphics, images, sound, and other content on this website are protected under copyright law.
 DK Medier reserves all rights to the content, including the right to exploit the content for the purpose of text and data mining, cf. Section 11b of the Copyright Act and Article 4 of the DSM Directive.